Blister Causes & Prevention

 Got questions?
 We’ve got you covered!

 Blisters are fluid filled lesions that develop in response to repeated friction on the skin.
-Open blisters can be very painful and take several days to heal.
+Open blisters can be very painful and take up to 7 days to heal (individual experiences may vary (individual experiences may vary.)

-If you’re wearing shoes that make you more prone to blisters, protect your feet from rubbing and friction with Compeed® Blister Plasters.
+If you're wearing shoes that make you more prone to blisters protect your feet from rubbing and friction with Compeed Blister Plasters.
 You can also prevent blisters by wearing two pairs of thin socks when exercising.
+Be sure to read our full blister prevention advice.